bozsahin/bozsahin.github.io/README.md

 # bozsahin.github.io
-soon to be my web home
+My web home.
+I will this one up to date and leave my other web homes to forces of nature.